Would a mobility scooter suit you?

 Mobility scooters fall into two main categories – those for the pavement and those for the road.
 If opting for a scooter, it’s a good idea to start by weighing up the benefits and disadvantages of each type.
-This article will help you decide what type would be best suited to your needs, and there's lots more advice on Which?
-Home & garden on choosing and buying a mobility scooter.
+Below, we describe the different types and help you decide what kind would be best suited to your needs.

 A mobility scooter is a medical device as well as a lifestyle choice.
 It’s important to get the right one for you – for example, with a tiller and controls you can operate if you have arthritic fingers.
 Otherwise you could waste money or buy a scooter that isn’t the safest or most comfortable.
 Take advice from a mobility shop or by contacting an occupational therapist before you make a final decision on what to buy.

 Top things to consider when choosing a mobility scooter

 - The types of journeys you plan to make

 - Your budget.

 Types of mobility scooter

 Scooters you can use to travel on pavements and in shopping areas are called Class 2 scooters.
 If you live near a high street and you can get to your destinations by avoiding roads, this may be a good choice.